Thunderbirds Arrive at Peterson SFB

-U.S. Air Force Maj.
-Laney Schol, No. 6 Thunderbird pilot, arrives at Peterson Space Force Base, Colorado, May 27, 2025.
-The Thunderbirds represent the pride, precision and professionalism of 695,000 total force American Airmen, 68,000 of whom are deployed around the globe protecting our nation.
-(U.S. Space Force photo by Senior Airman Cody Friend)
+B-roll of the U.S. Air Force Air Demonstration Squadron “Thunderbirds” arriving at Peterson Space Force Base, Colorado, May 27, 2025.
+This b-roll was gathered to provide up to date video clips for future use.
+(U.S. Space Force video by Senior Airman Cody Friend)

 |Date Taken: